 A medicine called digoxin may be added to help control the heart rate further.

-Normally, only one medicine will be tried before catheter ablation is considered.
+Normally, only 1 medicine will be tried before catheter ablation is considered.

 As with any medicine, anti-arrhythmics can cause side effects.